- img 3 loading...

 - Nine weapon racks and even a couple of mannequins are available to those who find those things appealing.
 (I personally don't but just happened to have a spot for them. :) )

 No quests, no keys; no hassles - just go get it.
-If you have a problem with any of that - sorry.
-I make homes not quests.
-There are certainly others available on the Nexus with the three aspects I just mentioned that you can use instead.
+If you have a problem with any of that too bad - go jump through hoops for some other house.

 Map marked west-northwest of Whiterun by the river.